PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Columns.md

     [query form](Forms#Query-Forms ), thereby blocking all
     record insertions, updates and deletions.
 -   The *Privilege Explorer* can be used to make updateable columns read-only for specific users.
-See the *Privilege Explorer Wizard* for details.
+You can find more info on the Privilege Explorer in Priority Xpert.